 Bulgarian Medical Negligence Solicitors London

-Medical negligence — sometimes called clinical negligence — arises when a doctor, surgeon, nurse or other healthcare professional provides care that falls below the standard a competent practitioner would meet, and that failure causes you harm or makes your condition worse.
-If you believe this has happened to you or a member of your family, you may be entitled to make a claim for compensation.
+A medical negligence (also called clinical negligence) claim arises when a doctor, surgeon, nurse or other healthcare professional provides care that falls below the standard a competent practitioner would meet, and that failure causes you harm or makes your condition worse.

-Osbornes Law is recommended in the Legal 500 and Chambers UK and has been practising for over 50 years.
-We are regulated by the Solicitors Regulation Authority, with offices in Camden and Hampstead.
-We represent clients throughout England and Wales.
+Osbornes Law is recommended in the Legal 500 and Chambers UK and is regulated by the Solicitors Regulation Authority.
+Our medical negligence team includes accredited specialists with experience across NHS and private healthcare claims throughout England and Wales.

 The Bulgarian community and the NHS